ethanrmiles/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Within the function personalDice, there are no global variables being accessed.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    Setting the personalDice function to the const of dansRoll and zoesRoll will not create a new instance of the function, but will keep the same value after the function has been called once.
+However passing a name as an argument into the original function that is built using closure will ensure that a random number has been created every time.
 c.
 What is the lexical scope of `newRoll`?
+    It can reference only down, so it is very limited in scope.

 ### Task 3 - Stretch Goals